Chapter 9 Documentation Template

 #' @return length_at_age

-You should, at minimum, include the tags @param, @return, and @examples in your function reference if it is an exported function.
+You should, at minimum, include the tags @param, @return, and @examples in your documentation for all exported functions.
 Functions that are only called internally do not require an @examples tag.
-Other useful tags include @seealso and @export for Roxygen chunks.
+See the r-lib for all available tags and best practices.

 9.2 Writing a vignette

-If this is an exported function, a vignette can be a helpful tool to users to know how to use your function.
-For now, a rough approximation of the “get started” vignette is written in the software user guide page of this book.
+Vignettes can be a helpful tool to let users to know how to use functions.
 If you include a vignette for your function, you can link to it in the Roxygen documentation with the following code.

 #' \code{vignette("help", package = "mypkg")}